samgr55/Dynex-Wallet-App/README.md

 ![Dynex Wallet](https://github.com/dynexcoin/Dynex-Wallet-App/raw/main/dynexwallet.png)

-With the Dynex Wallet App users can use the Dynex wallet functionality to create wallets, send and receive TRGX and manage transactions and recipients.
+With the Dynex Wallet App users can use the Dynex wallet functionality to create wallets, send and receive DNX and manage transactions and recipients.
 Download the version matching your operating system:

 Mirosoft Windows: coming soon (you need to build the binary from source as described below)